woossi0/suite/docs/usermanual/source/processing/wpsjava/index.rst

 Creating WPS processes with Java
 ================================

 A Web Processing Service (WPS) process is able to perform almost any kind of computation.
 The OpenGeo Suite comes with many built in WPS processes in GeoServer, however, the real power in WPS is in its extensibility.
-This section will describe how to create a new WPS process in Java, as well as how deploy it.
+This section will describe how to create a new WPS process in Java, as well as how to deploy it.

 Overview
 --------